 So, let’s discuss migraine prevention medicine.
 The categories of oral preventive migraine medications all sound bizarre.
 They consist of anti-seizure (anti-convulsant), anti-depressant/anti-anxiety, and anti-hypertension (blood pressure) medications.
 It is important for patients to know that the medicine is being used specifically for migraine.
 I often see patients who say they didn’t start the medicine their doctor prescribed because they got home, Googled it, and they tell me, “I’m not depressed”.
 I explain the reasoning for the medication and that it is not for depression, but for migraine prevention since there are overlapping electrical pathways between many of these types of disorders.
 Furthermore, there are select medications within each of these categories that have evidence from trials and clinical experience for migraine prevention, as listed here and here.
 For patients that have chronic migraine (15 or more headache days per month with 8 or more days having migrainous features), Botox is another highly effective option to consider.

 It is also important to know that the medications in each of these medication classes are not a “one size fits all” for every medicine within that category.
 For example, there is no good evidence for migraine prevention in the SSRI (selective serotonin reuptake inhibitors) anti-depressant/anti-anxiety medication category (Fluoxetine, Sertraline, Escitalopram, Citalopram, etc.).
 However, there is evidence for benefit in some of the SNRIs (serotonin and norepinephrine reuptake inhibitors) such as Venlafaxine XR, Duloxetine, as well as some of the TCAs (tricyclic antidepressants), primarily Amitriptyline and Nortriptyline.
 Similarly, there are select medications within the anti-seizure/anti-convulsant category which have the best evidence (Topiramate, Divalproex), as well as the anti-hypertension category (Propranolol, Metoprolol, Atenolol, Nadolol, Verapamil).

-There are now 4 monoclonal antibody CGRP receptor antagonists which have this FDA approval also.
+There are now 4 monoclonal antibody CGRP receptor antagonists which have this FDA approval for migraine prevention also.
 Three of them are once monthly auto/self-injections (Aimovig, Ajovy, Emgality), and one is a once quarterly (every 3 months) 30 minute IV (intravenous) infusion (Vyepti).
 In general, these are an option for those with 4 or more migraines per month on average.
 The great thing about these treatment options as opposed to standard pill options is that they do not require a gradual dose escalation, they tend to have a much more rapid onset of improvement, and they have very low side effect risk.
 These medications are all discussed in much greater detail and comparison here.

 Here are some treatment considerations to take into account for migraine preventive therapy in addition to the following medical conditions the patient may also have: